a collection of technical notes.#

 • actual pages are collapsed in menu to reduce clutter

-• to be used as reference when you know what you need
+• can be used as reference when you know what you need

 • building block for flowcharts

-• catagory names chosen for fun, not clarity
+• category names chosen for fun, not clarity

 stuff that should show up here / my todo list